Undergraduate Study in Urban and Regional Studies

 - Failure to have an Exit Project Advisor on file by the end of the first year of study (May 31) may result in an enrollment and/or registration hold until an advisor has been identified.

-- Failure to have an Exit Project Minor Advisor on file by the end of the third semester of study (January 1) may result in an enrollment and/or registration hold until an advisor has been identified.
+- Failure to have an Exit Project Minor Advisor on file by October 15th of the third semester of study may result in an enrollment and/or registration hold until an advisor has been identified.

 Criteria for Good Academic Standing: